 Coach Evans and Dugan will hold time trials throughout the summer.
-The mandatory time trial will be held on Sunday, August 6 at 6pm at Garrards Landing Park.
+The mandatory time trial will be held on Saturday, August 11 at 7:30am at Garrards Landing Park.
 This is a 2-mile run where the coaches determine who will run Varsity and JV at the first meet.
 This is an exciting event for all as the runners have been preparing and training all summer long to see how they will be placed on the team.
 This is a family event, so make sure you come out and cheer on all the runners.
-After the time trial, we will have a family picnic, and the coaches will speak with all of the families.
+After the time trial, we will have a light breakfast, and the coaches will speak with all of the families.

 There will be 2-3 pasta dinners throughout the season for the athletes.
 These are fun and great team bonding experiences as well.
 They are usually held on a Thursday after practice before a big meet.
 If you are interested in hosting a pasta dinner at your home, please let us know.
 We ask many parents to help provide the food and drinks.

 We hope to hold more social activities this year.
 We have someone who is willing to plan parent socials.
 Please let us know if you are interested in helping plan athlete and/or family socials.
 The meets are more fun when we know each other better.